benoucakar/TIC-TAC-TOE/README.md

-# Extreme TicTacToe
+# Ultimate TicTacToe
-The classic TicTacToe experience and the expansion game "Extreme TicTacToe" for when you really have nothing better to do in quarantine.
+The classic TicTacToe experience and the expansion game "Ultimate TicTacToe" for when you really have nothing better to do in quarantine.